ihcsim/linkerd2-gitops/README.md

   --insecure
 ```

-Inspect the details (encryption algorithm, expiry date etc.) of the new trust
+Confirm the details (encryption algorithm, expiry date etc.) of the new trust
 anchor:

 ```sh